FlexServe: A Fast and Secure LLM Serving System for Mobile Devices with Flexible Resource Isolation: Evaluation

 \subsection{Experimental Setup}

-We use the prototype of {\sys} (Section~\ref{sec:impl}) in the evaluation.
-The evaluation is conducted on a NanoPC-T6 developing board with the Rockchip RK3588 SoC.
-It has an octa-core CPU, 16GB memory and a 6TOPS NPU.
-We try to answer the following questions in the evaluation: Q-1) How about the latency of the critical operations of {\sys}?
-Q-2) How about the performance of {\sys} for single-model inference?
-Q-3) How about the performance of {\sys} for multi-model inference?
-Q-4) How does {\sys}'s protection affect the normal-world applications?
+The evaluation aims to answer the following questions: Q-1) What are the costs of the critical recallable-resource operations?
+Q-2) How does {\sys} perform for inference without caching?
+Q-3) How does {\sys} perform for multi-model and agent workflows with caching?
+Q-4) How does {\sys}'s protection affect normal-world applications?
+Q-5) How do {\sys}'s different optimizations contribute to the performance improvement?

-To demonstrate the efficacy of our design, we compare our system ({\sys}) with three baselines: \begin{itemize}

-\item \textbf{NW-Base}: The unprotected LLM inference baseline running in the normal world.
-It uses pipeline optimizations and the NPU to accelerate GEMM.
-It represents the upper bound of performance without any protection overhead.

-\item \textbf{Strawman}: A secure baseline that runs the LLM inference in existing TrustZone's secure world.
-It uses CMA to allocate secure memory and CPU for the secure computation.
-It represents the secure inference performance with existing TrustZone.

-\item \textbf{Strawman-OPT}: An optimized version of Strawman which enabled with the pipelining and secure NPU to accelerate the inference.
-It still uses CMA to allocate secure memory.